Check out #ClimateScam? screening dates on our home page and social media.

 Useful reading/ watching

-Currently, huge amounts of important minerals like lithium are being chucked away into landfill each year in the form of small batteries in domestic appliances and disposable vapes.
+Currently, significant amounts of important minerals like lithium are being chucked away into landfill each year in the form of small batteries in domestic appliances and things like disposable vapes.

 Listen to this great Accidental Gods podcast episode with physicist and geologist Dr Simon Michaux ‘Transforming Industry to Create a Genuine Green Revolution’ to learn more about the challenges of switching away from fossil fuels.